 After graduating from Colgate University, Samantha Shea joined Georges Borchardt, Inc. in 2010.
 Samantha’s list includes literary fiction, historical fiction, YA, memoir, and narrative nonfiction.
 She’s particularly interested in fiction that bridges the literary/commercial divide and loves working collaboratively with authors throughout all stages of their careers.

-Originally from Northern Virginia, Rachel Brooke graduated from Oberlin College in 2012 where she majored in English literature and French.
+Emily Lever graduated from Princeton University in 2015 with a BA in Comparative Literature and has worked in journalism and the nonprofit sector.
 She liaises with French publishers and works with Valerie Borchardt as a foreign rights associate.

 136 East 57th Street, 12th Floor